Madame de Montespan: Château de Clagny

 The Château de Clagny in Versailles was built between 1674 and 1680 from the drawings of Jules Hardouin-Mansart, Premier architecte du Roi, (First architect of the King), on land bought by Louis XIV in 1665.
-Madame de Sévigné wrote that its construction employed 1,200 workers and the cost was no less than 2 million "livres".
+Madame de Sévigné wrote that its construction employed 1,200 workers and the cost was no less than 2 million livres.
 The royal gardener André Le Nôtre created the gardens, which looked west toward the much larger palace of Versailles, of which Clagny was a smaller version.
-The château de Clagny was also famed for its gallery.
+The Château de Clagny was also famed for its gallery.
 In 1685, Louis XIV gave the magnificent palace to Madame de Montespan.
 At her death, her oldest son, the duc du Maine, inherited Clagny and, in turn, passed it on to his son, Louis-Auguste de Bourbon, prince de Dombes.
 The château reverted to the French crown in 1766 and was demolished in 1769.

 Trianon de porcelaine

-Louis XIV also had a pleasure pavilion, called the Trianon de Porcelaine built for Madame de Montespan, and surrounded by gardens, on the site of the former hamlet of Trianon which he had purchased near the Palace of Versailles.
+Louis XIV also had a pleasure pavilion, called the Trianon de Porcelaine near Versailles, purchased and built for Madame de Montespan, surrounded by gardens, on the site of the former hamlet of Trianon.
 It was meant as a hideaway for the couple.
 Because of the fragility of the earthenware tiles used in its construction, the Trianon de porcelaine was demolished in 1687 and replaced by the Grand Trianon of pink marble (marbre rose des Pyrénées).